UVI Falcon – The Cool New Kid On The block

 Falcon is easily compared to Kontakt and Reason due to its sandbox style structure.
 All three are designed to work with expansions, though Falcon is the only one that at its heart is a synthesizer.
 It’s a little unfair comparing Falcon to Kontakts factory soundbanks, as they are pretty much a joke.
 Of the box Falcon simply wipes the floor with Kontakt.
 Kontakt relies on solid 3rd party expansion, no so with Falcon.

-Propperheads do have a few benefits over Falcon, mainly due to Reason being a total stand-alone DAW.
-The song arrangement and external MIDI control are features Falcon can’t touch, however, UVI offer an insane amount of historic modeled synths in its catalog, and of course its VST, so you can work with all your other VST effects and instruments.
+Propellerheads do have a few benefits over Falcon, mainly due to Reason being a total stand-alone DAW.
+The song arrangement and external MIDI control are features Falcon can’t touch, however, UVI offer an insane amount of historic modelled synths in its catalog, and of course its VST, so you can work with all your other VST effects and instruments.
 You would spend many hours patching and routing devices in Reason to get a great sound Falcon users can just simply drag and drop in.

 The mixer section is a little tricky to work out without watching a tutorial video, but once you get your head around its very powerful and equally as good as any DAW environment.
 Unless you’re working with recorded material, there’s very little reason to leave Falcon for any post mixing of FX.
 The number of included effects is a little overkill, but you can route the audio channels directly out to your DAW for using other effects if that’s what you need.